ivanpaulovich/openhackC4H/readme.md

 ## JobTechDev

-Classify Jobs description accordingly to a Natural Language then translate the results into Emoji!
+Classify Jobs description accordingly to a Natural Language then translate the categories found into Emoji!

 ## Dev Environment